 A Guide to Charcoal Water Smokers

 A water smoker is a great investment for a beginning griller or for someone working on a budget.
+This article, How to use a water smoker?
+The ultimate guide will help explain what to look for in a smoker.

 They do not take up much room, offer a wide range of cooking options, and are relatively inexpensive.